seandjones92/pyproject/README.md

 # Pyproject

 Pyproject is a commandline utility for creating cli and curses based Python projects.
 The resulting skeletons are already configured with base dependencies and preconfigued Dockerfiles.

+I started working on this when I found myself spending more time than I wanted starting up projects than working on them.
+I'd get an idea for something then quickly get lost in the weeds of "how do I set up Click for a project?" or "how did I contianerize that before?".
+Now I can build out a project template in about 2 seconds that is ready to be packaged and has some basic functionality out of the box.

+I chose to deliver this as a contianer image for portability, the project skeletons this creates are also configured to be delivered as container images.

 ## Getting Started